juliatan/newsletter-mailchimp-expressjs/README.md

 - Saving to Mailchimp newsletter
 - Success and failure pages
 - Failure page has option to redirect back to form landing page
-- App hosted on Heroku
+- Added Procfile and Heroku port with localhost port fallback to 3001 (in case you want to deploy to Heroku)

 ## Getting started